simon-ritchie/apysc/docs/_sources/string.md.txt

 ## What is the String class?

 The `String` class is the apysc string class.
-It can accept `str` or `String` values at the constructor, as follows
+It can accept `str` or `String` values at the constructor, as follows:

 ```py
 # runnable